Nitika-kamboj/gsheet_plotter/README.md

 pip install gsheet_plotter
 ```
 # Usage:

-# Initialize the library and select the desired Google sheet
-  - Instantiate the class by passing Google Service Account json file,Sheet Id found in the Google Sheet URL and the work sheet name.
+  - Instantiate the class by passing Google Service Account json file,Sheet Id found in the Google Sheet URL and the work sheet name

 ![plot_data](images/initialize.png)

+  - Fetch the data from the sheet to a pandas dataframe

 # Other Features